 About Matt Licata, PhD

-I am a psychotherapist and writer based in Boulder, Colorado, and offer in-person and online courses and events.
-Additionally, I co-facilitate the online membership community Befriending Yourself: Finding Safety and Rest in Difficult Times.
+I am a psychotherapist, author, and independent scholar based in Boulder, Colorado, and offer in-person and online courses and events.
+Additionally, I facilitate the online membership community Befriending Yourself: Embodying a Trauma-Sensitive Spirituality.

-I am author of The Path is Everywhere: Uncovering the Jewels Hidden Within You (Wandering Yogi Press, 2017), an exploration of my discoveries in depth and relational psychologies, contemplative spirituality, and the poetic imagination.
-My forthcoming book, A Healing Space: Befriending Ourselves in Difficult Times, is now available to pre-order and will be published by Sounds True in November.
+My new book, A Healing Space: Befriending Ourselves in Difficult Times (Sounds True, 2020), is now available through Amazon, Sounds True, and other online retailers.
+Additionaly, I am author of The Path is Everywhere: Uncovering the Jewels Hidden Within You (Wandering Yogi Press, 2017), an exploration of my discoveries in depth and relational psychologies, contemplative spirituality, and the poetic imagination.

 In addition to practicing as a psychotherapist, counselor, and spiritual mentor, I was Director of Sounds True‘s Division of Professional Studies, where I organized online and in-person training for mental health professionals looking to incorporate the latest research and clinical skills in the areas of trauma, mindfulness, attachment, regulation theory, neuroscience, and related fields.
 My therapeutic interests are in depth psychology, relational psychoanalysis, and the clinical application of mindfulness and meditative awareness.